-The office of Mayor Arreguin is seeking highly motivated and dynamic interns to make important contributions to the City of Berkeley this Spring term.
+The Office of the Mayor is seeking highly motivated and dynamic interns to make important contributions to the City of Berkeley.

 About the Internship

 Our office is an open and collaborative place, and it is just as important to us to help you grow professionally as it is to ensure solid deliverables.
-Many of the issues our interns have worked on in the past for the District 4 Council Office have become city law.
+Issues our interns have worked on in the past for the District 4 Council Office have become city law.
 Most recently, interns developed economic policies, green building standards, amendments to the zoning ordinance to include urban agriculture, and detailed research and reports on homelessness.

 Now, as part of the Mayor’s office, interns will play an integral role in the development of local and regional policy, write legislative items, conduct complex research projects, assist with large community events, build out our community engagement plan, and participate in the development of a robust media and social media plan.